Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Put in a transfer request with the company, tell them where to send the domain, and work with the new registrar to have the domain name moved.

 Reduce Costs With a Multi-Year Subscription

-If you’re planning to keep a specific domain name for many years after initially registering it, you can lower your long-term costs by paying for multiple years at once.
-Auto-renewals that are charged annually have a higher price than you’ll pay for several years of renewals at once.
+If you’re planning to keep a specific premium domain name for many years after initially registering it, you can lower your long-term costs by paying for multiple years at once.
+Domain prices for annual auto-renewals are higher than what you’ll pay for several years of renewals at once.

 When purchasing your domain from a registrar or hosting services look at the multi-year prices and purchase as much as 10 years at once to lower your long-term cost of ownership dramatically.

-Most companies offer discounts for long-term renewal purchases, but different companies have different domain name costs, and it’s up to you to learn how the costs compare.
+Most companies offer discounts for long-term renewal purchases, but different companies have different domain costs, and this can affect domain prices.
+So, it’s up to you to learn how the costs compare.

 Where Can You Get a Domain?

 You can get a domain by working with some of the best hosting companies together with web hosting.